-CHAIN is conducted through a contract with the Mailman School of Public Health at Columbia University in collaboration with the NYC Department of Health and Mental Hygiene (DOHMH), Public Health Solutions, Inc., the Westchester County Department of Health, the HIV Health and Human Services Planning Council of New York, and the New York State Department of Health.
+CHAIN is community engaged research with multiple stakeholders.
+The research is conducted by the Mailman School of Public Health at Columbia University in collaboration with the Human Services Planning Council of New York (HIV Planning Council), the NYC Department of Health and Mental Hygiene (DOHMH) and the New York State Department of Health.
 A Technical Review Team (TRT), with representation from each of the collaborating institutions, oversees the work of CHAIN.
 With input from the Planning Council and its committees, the TRT selects topics for investigation, provides feedback on study plans and reviews reports for dissemination.